OGRECave/ogre/git-ChangeLog.md

 ## GLES2: use ES context profile on Desktop ([PR](https://github.com/OGRECave/ogre/pull/183))
 * run and test the GLES2/3 RenderSystem on Desktop
-* uses GLSupport Module instead of EGL for Extensions/ Context
+* optionally uses GLSupport Module instead of EGL for Extensions/ Context

 ## EGL in GLNativeSupport (WIP, [PR](https://github.com/OGRECave/ogre/pull/185))
+* all supported RenderSystems ported to GLNativeSupport
 * allow EGL to create "full" GL Contexts as well
 * needed for [real headless rendering](http://devblogs.nvidia.com/parallelforall/egl-eye-opengl-visualization-without-x-server/)
-* already can start GL3Plus on Linux (however uses Mesa EGL instead of Nvidia)
+* allows running GL3Plus on EGL (Linux / Mesa EGL)

 # Changes on Bitbucket but not in master
-* Organize projects into project folders in MSVC projects
+* Organize projects into project folders in MSVC projects (PR #601)
-* Improved microcode cache
+* Improved microcode cache (PR #580)
-* Direct3D11 Fixes and improvements
+* Direct3D11 Fixes and improvements (PR #579)